Maisie Adam

-Maisie Adam (born 24 January 1994) is an English stand-up comedian, writer and actress.
+Maisie Elizabeth Adam (born 24 January 1994) is an English stand-up comedian.

 Early life

-Maisie Adam grew up in Pannal, North Yorkshire, with her parents Phillip and Jill Adam, and her younger brother Daniel.
-At 14, she was diagnosed with juvenile myoclonic epilepsy.
+Maisie Adam was born on 24 January 1994.
+She grew up in Harrogate, North Yorkshire, with her parents Phillip and Jill Adam, and her younger brother Daniel.
+Adam's mother previously worked for Leeds Beckett University and is the founder and executive director of the Louder Than Words Festival in Manchester.
+In 1999, Adam's parents were charged with felony abuse for leaving their two children unattended in a Florida hotel room for 45 minutes; they spent the night in jail before returning to England.
+The charges were widely criticized for being unreasonable.

+Adam's maternal grandfather, Sir Lawrence Byford, led an inquiry into the failings of the hunt for the "Yorkshire Ripper".
+Her uncle, Mark Byford, was Deputy Director General of the British Broadcasting Corporation and head of BBC Journalism from 2004 to 2011.
+At 14, Adam was diagnosed with juvenile myoclonic epilepsy.

 Adam attended St Aidan's Church of England High School in Harrogate, where she was Head Girl.
 She trained with the National Youth Theatre in 2010 and 2012 and went on to study acting at the East 15 Acting School in Southend on Sea.
-She graduated with a BA in Acting & Community Theatre in 2016.
+She won a Laurence Marks sitcom-writing mentorship in 2015, and graduated with a BA in Acting & Community Theatre in 2016.

-Adam's mother, Jill Adam, used to work for Leeds Beckett University and is the founder and executive director of the Louder Than Words Festival in Manchester.

 Career

 A trained actress, Adam initially planned on acting and writing professionally.
-She won a Laurence Marks sitcom-writing mentorship in 2015.

 Stand-up comedy

 After graduating, Adam did not have an agent and had difficulty finding acting jobs.
 She moved back in with her parents in Yorkshire and worked various temp jobs.
 This led her to try stand-up, with her first gig at the Ilkley Literature Festival fringe on 13 October 2016 with a one-hour show called Living on the Edge.
 In 2017, Adam won the national contest So You Think You're Funny for new stand-up acts at the Edinburgh Fringe Festival.
 Winning the contest led to her getting signed with an agent.

 Adam's first full-length Edinburgh solo show, Vague, was nominated for the Best Newcomer Award at the 2018 Edinburgh Comedy Awards.
 In that year, she won the Amused Moose National New Comic Award.
 Adam returned to the Edinburgh Fringe in 2019 with her show Hang Fire, which she took on a UK and European tour in 2019/2020.

+In March 2024, Adam announced her biggest tour so far, entitled Appraisal.
+It began at Reading Concert Hall on 17 September.